Tiki2777

 -->Would you buy the same one again?

-Hell yes unless I really feel like going to a twin disk (probably not those suck to drive)
+Hell yes unless I really feel like going to a twin disk (probably not LOL those suck to drive)

 -->Would you choose a different pressure plate next time (higher or lower clamp force)?